cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 At their most basic, internal platforms provide consistent experiences for acquiring and using individual services such as a pipeline runner, a database system or a secret store.
+As they mature internal platforms also offer _compositions_ of such services as self-serviceable templates for key scenarios like web application development or data analysis, aka MLOps.

-Example use cases an enterprise can meet with a basic platform include the following:
+Use cases an enterprise could meet with platforms might progress through the
+following:

-1. Developers of products and services can automatically provision runtime capabilities such as compute, storage, databases and service identity and immediately integrate and use those as part of their products
+1. Product developers can provision capabilities on demand and immediately use them to run systems, such as compute, storage, databases or identities.
-1. Developers of products and services can automatically provision supporting services such as task runners, package registries, deployment orchestrators and observability systems to build, verify, operate and observe their products
-1. Operators of third-party products and services can automatically provision spaces and supporting services to deploy and use those third-party products and services
+1. Product developers can provision service spaces on demand and use them to run pipelines and tasks, to store artifacts and configuration, and/or to collect telemetry.

-A more advanced internal platform also _composes_ capabilities into experiences and templates fit for key scenarios like web application development or data analysis.
-For example, an internal developer platform includes templates for provisioning complete development environments and could serve the following use
-cases:

-1. Developers of products or services can automatically request a complete development environment to support iterative research and development of new features.
-This includes spaces in relevant services such as task runners and artifact storage, membership in designated teams, and publication of connection info such as URLs and secrets.
-1. Developers of products or services can use scenario-specific code and configuration templates to rapidly bootstrap, develop and deliver new products and features
-1. Stakeholders in a product or service can observe system and user behavior in those products and services via instrumentation, dashboards and alerts
+1. Third-party software operators can provision dependencies on demand and run that software.
+1. Product developers can provision complete environments from templates combining run-time and development-time services required for specific scenarios, such as web development or MLOps.

-By offering consistent, compliant experiences for individual capabilities or sets of them, internal platforms make it easier and more efficient for their users to deliver valuable products.
+By offering consistent, compliant experiences for individual capabilities or sets of them, internal platforms ultimately make it easier and more efficient for their users to deliver valuable products.

 [1]: https://www.atlassian.com/devops/frameworks/team-topologies
 [2]: https://martinfowler.com/articles/talk-about-platforms.html